 Is It Real?

 She never was a normal one.
 Not one to follow the crowd, she walked her own path.
-From the food she ate to the way she dressed to the activities she pursued and even the way she would think, one thing that everyone could agree on was that she was definitely a one-of-a-kind.
+From the food she ate, to the way she dressed, the activities she pursued, and even down to the way she would think.
+One thing that everyone could agree on was that she was definitely a one-of-a-kind.
 Unfortunately, it was her individuality that kept people away from her.
 No one understood her, therefore, mockery was found to be a viable replacement for what should have been compassion.
 It truly is a shame when someone finally realizes the consequences to their actions too late.

 It was no secret that she was fascinated with death.
 If anything, she reveled in that fact.
 She always got this sick, sadistic rush of pleasure whenever she could terrify somebody merely talking about the subject.
 It made her feel powerful, as well as become her own little form of payback for the way others kept treating her.
 Normally she could handle whatever they could dish out, in fact, their condescending remarks and cruel pranks had become almost standard routine.
 Given time, she became emotionally numb to their antics, not much bothered her anymore.
 Tonight, however, they had gone too far.
 With a scheme so vicious, they had broken through her soul of stone and her anger was finally unleashed, thus sealing their fates...